FAQs about Pompe disease life expectancy

 Modifications to diet, light aerobic exercise under the direction of physical or occupational therapists, orthotics, and assistive devices are some lifestyle changes that can help manage the symptoms of Pompe disease.

-Pompe disease type affects life expectancy in addition to the severity of symptoms, and how effective treatment is in slowing progression of the disease.
-Without treatment, most babies with classic infantile-onset Pompe disease do not survive past age 2, while some adults with late-onset Pompe disease do not receive a diagnosis until they are older than 50.
+The type of Pompe disease affects life expectancy, the severity of symptoms, and the effectiveness of treatment in slowing progression of the disease.
+Without treatment, most babies with classic infantile-onset Pompe disease do not survive past age 2, while some adults with the late-onset type do not receive a diagnosis until they are older than 50.